Interface Query

 • setParameter

-Query setParameter(String name, Object value)
+@Nonnull Query setParameter(@Nonnull String name, @Nullable Object value)

 Bind an argument value to a named parameter.